How to encourage participation in social routing schemes? (Master thesis)

 However, there is limited empirical evidence on the actual behavioral responses these redesigns elicit.
 Specifically, it remains unclear whether observed changes in travel patterns are primarily the result of existing users adopting more sustainable travel behaviors, or whether these patterns are driven by different user groups altogether—possibly displacing car traffic to other areas rather than reducing it.

-This distinction is critical for assessing the real-world efficacy and equity of such interventions in promoting sustainable urban mobility.
+This distinction is crucial for evaluating the real-world effectiveness and equity of such interventions in promoting sustainable urban mobility.

 This MSc thesis project will focus on the redevelopment of the iconic Hofplein in Rotterdam.